mfenner/mfenner.github.io/_posts/2013-10-13-broken-dois.md

 Unfortunately not all tools do this.
 The way Facebook tracks likes, shares, comments, etc. is a prominent example.

 ### Too many redirects
-Some DOIs never resolve, and curl stops after 50 redirects:
+Some DOIs never resolve using a HEAD request, and curl stops after 50 redirects:

     curl -I -L "http://dx.doi.org/10.1097/SLA.0b013e318235e525"

 This error may relate to the "requiring a cookie" error above.

 ### Method not allowed
-Some DOis result in a "405 Method Not Allowed" error.
+Some DOis HEAD requests result in a "405 Method Not Allowed" error.
 The reason is that the journal platform doesn't accept the HEAD request, but wants a GET instead.

     curl -I -L "http://dx.doi.org/10.1002/sam.10120"